AndrewAtkinsonBernd/FinalProjectSite/README.md

 _2a.
 Poverty metric by Census Tract_
 ![Image](maps/PovertyClip.png)

 _This initial map was to highlight places of interest and potential focus given income dispartity and resource disparity.
-Here we see areas where the population is is at least 50% below the poverty line.
-What we see in simple terms is that there are small pockets of slightly elevated poverty in the downtown core, with one hotspot in the northeast of the city around the Desire neighborhood._
+Here we see the percent of population in census tracts whose income falls at or below 50% of the poverty line.
+What we see in simple terms is that there are small pockets of slightly elevated poverty in the downtown core, with one hotspot in the northeast of the city around the **Desire Area neighborhood.**_

+**We will continue to highlite the Desire Area neighborhood as an area of interest in regards to vulnerability**

 _2b.
 Poverty in apx .3 square mile Hexbin_
 ![Image](maps/HexPov.png)

-_Following our hexbin approach to resource, we wanted to match the same for population at least 50% below the poverty line.
-Here the Desire neighborhood becomes even more pronounced as a place of concern, highlighted in bright yellow.
+_To view the poverty data in a manner more similar to how we will visualize our resource data we use a hexbin vissualization for population falling below 50% of the poverty line.
+Here the **Desire Area** neighborhood becomes even more pronounced as a place of concern, highlighted in bright yellow.
 New Orleans East is also shown to be of concern in green._

 _2c.
 High economic vulnerability_